isovector/certainty-by-construction/src/book/Backmatter.lagda.md

 When he's not spreading the good word about purely functional programming, he spends his time jumping over things and trying not to blow up coffee machines.

-Sandy lives in Vancouver with his wife.
+Sandy lives in Vancouver with his wife, Erin.

 # Other Books by Sandy Maguire